 Your solicitor sent a letter.
 It was well-drafted, legally precise, and arrived in Spain with roughly the same impact as a leaflet.
 The Spanish debtor acknowledged receipt — or maybe they didn’t — and continued not paying.

-This is usually the moment when a business owner or CFO starts searching for "hire a collection agency."
-The search itself signals a shift in thinking: you've moved from "we can handle this internally" to "we need someone who can actually make something happen in Spain."
-That's the right instinct.
-Here's what the process actually involves.
+This is usually the moment when a business owner or CFO starts searching for “hile a collection agency.”
+The search itself signals a shift in thinking: you’ve moved from “we can handle this internally” to “we need someone who can actually make something happen in Spain.”
+That’s the right instinct.
+Here’s what the process actually involves.

 Why a Collection Agency Succeeds Where Your Solicitor Didn’t